Last summer, my daughter and I traveled to Atlanta to see John Mulaney perform.

 The wreckage remains on private land owned by the railroad and is viewable on the Tuckasegee River Excursion.
 But be forewarned.
 The train does not stop for you to check out the rusting remnants.

 You can also park near the Jackson County Green Energy Park in Sylva, North Carolina and look down the slope to view the hollowed-out train used to ram the actual bus in the famous train vs. bus crash.
+Other parts were filmed around Bryson City and Dillsboro.

-That scene, in fact, led to one of the all-time best soliloquies ever committed to film and you can view it here.
+But the most iconic scene, in fact, led to one of the all-time best soliloquies ever committed to film and you can view it here.
 Whenever we lose something around the house, I still order a hard target search.